FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/transport_interface/README.md

 This [document](https://github.com/FreeRTOS/FreeRTOS-Libraries-Integration-Tests/blob/main/tools/echo_server/README.md) describes how to create self-signed credentials for the echo server.
 The self-signed credentials is only for test transport interface test.

 To run the echo server with TLS, the following configuraition file, "example_tls_config.json", can be referenced as an example to run the echo server.
-This configuration assumes you are using self-signed credentials for testing.
+This configuration assumes self-signed credentials are used for testing.
 ```
 {
     "verbose": false,